pyeseul/your-workout-buddy/README.md

 - [ml5.js](https://ml5js.org/) provides access to machine learning algorithms and models in the browser, building on top of TensorFlow.js with no other external dependencies.
 - [PosetNet on ml5.js](https://learn.ml5js.org/docs/#/reference/posenet), which allows you to use PoseNet on p5.js

-### !
+### Critical Approaches Toward...
-- Critical Approaches Toward the Training Data in Machine Learning (Important to be mindful of the bias algorithm in AI)
+- Training Data in Machine Learning (Important to be mindful of the bias algorithm in AI)
   - Sam Lavigne’s [Training Poses](https://lav.io/projects/training-poses/), [Training Poses (Installation)](https://lav.io/projects/training-poses-installation/)
   - [Yes, artificial intelligence can be racist](https://www.vox.com/science-and-health/2019/1/23/18194717/alexandria-ocasio-cortez-ai-bias)
   - [More articles on this from MIT’s Technology Review](https://www.dropbox.com/sh/bqr625b6lk3mcww/AABcpZfnoSBRii65suri5kq4a?dl=0)

-More articles on this from MIT’s Technology Review
+### Class Examples
+- Example 1: Let's wear a mask first
+- Example 2: Tracking Squat by finding patterns
+- Example 3: Tracking Squat with Teachable Machine